TimNguyen1389/timnguyen1389.github.io/README.md

 Attribution:

-- Logo and images are property of Top Pot Donuts.
-They are being used on this assignment for educational purposes.

 - Open Sans font from Google Fonts is used on this web page.

 - www.w3schools.com, Stackoverflow, and JavaScript & JQuery by Jon Duckett are used as references when I am stuck.